 I quickly learned that there were plenty of ways to monetize a personal finance blog including through Google ads and affiliate commissions from recommending financial products or services that I believed in.
 Gradually, as I published more content and my traffic grew, I increased the amount I made from blogging to several hundred dollars per month.

 Around the same time, financial companies started asking me to write for their corporate websites and I decided that was a more lucrative way to earn money than blogging.
 To find even more clients, I emailed small financial start-ups who had blogs on their websites and asked if they needed writing work.
 I gave them bigger discounts if they commissioned more articles or blogs from me.
 The more that I wrote, the more companies started approaching me interested in having me write for them.
-I was able to double my fee after six months of writing and I started making several thousands dollars a month from writing alone.
+I was able to double my fee after six months of writing and I started making several thousand dollars a month from writing alone.
 Combined with my day job as a fundraiser, I then had twice the income coming in.

 My final side hustle was to start a company with a partner that sold fitness products on Amazon.
 We recently closed the company but still came out ahead.
 All these side hustles helped me to double and then exceed my day-job income in a year and a half.
 Eventually, I also got an offer on my blog and I sold it.
 The additional income made a big difference in my life, allowing me to live more comfortably while still working in an industry with traditionally low salaries.
 Although I wasn't working to pay off student loan debt, there are many recent college graduates who are, and side hustling can be key to trimming those bills down with less stress and worry.

 - Be entrepreneurial: Choosing the entrepreneurial route can pay off because you aren't limited by how much you can make hourly like with traditional jobs.
 You set your rates and can raise them too.
 The hours are flexible and you can work when you have time or when you need to earn supplementary income.